Geonkick-Synthesizer/geonkick/README.md

  - Doesn't support Bézier curves for envelopes.
  - It is not polyphonic
  - UI can be scaled, but it will be blurred
- - The filters becomes unstable for some extremal combination of cutoff and resonance parameter.
+ - Filters become unstable for some extremal combination of cutoff and resonance parameter.

 #### Requirements